Patrickproject86/Project-v1/README.md

 # Project-v1.0
-This is the folder I use to hold the code I need for my project
+This is the folder I use to save the code I need for my project.